Ber4tBey/Lavanstax/README.md

 ```
 Due to Userbot; Your İnstagram account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Lavanstax executives do not accept responsibility.
+Absolutely, Owen executives do not accept responsibility.
-By establishing the Lavanstax, you are deemed to have accepted these responsibilities.
+By establishing the Owen, you are deemed to have accepted these responsibilities.
 ```

 ## Developers